An Imgix alternative you would love

 Imagekit.Imagekit imagekit = new Imagekit.Imagekit("your_public_key", "your_private_key", "your_url_endpoint", "path");

-• Choose Imgix if you have very few master images and you are sure that these images will not be accessed infrequently in any given month.
+• Choose Imgix if you are ok with a product focused only on images and you have very few origin images, and you are sure that these images will not be accessed infrequently in any given month.

 Learn more from case studies